kulturwunsch/Kultur-API-for-WP/readme.txt

 Also some new features are planned:

 * Custom API integration
-* Submit new guests via Contact Form 7 into external database
+* Submit new guests via FluentForms into external database
-* Submit new club members via Contact Form 7 into external database
+* Submit new club members via FluentForms into external database

 If you have any requests or ideas for new functions, please let us know.